rocherbpb/Barcoding/index.md

 ### BOLD and Blast searches
+When a comprehensive barcode reference library exists, specimen identification is achieved by matching the query sequence to reference sequences, based on similarity thresholds and/or membership of clades/clusters.

 Sequences are checked BOLD and Blast searches to determine whether matches are consistent with field/morphological identification.
 In order to use the BOLD workbench (found [here](http://www.boldsystems.org)), a BOLD record is first created for each sequence within a project.
 Once created, the corresponding sequence data is then uploaded to this record.
 Sequences are then selected and searched against the "COI Species Database" (validated) or the "COI Full Database" (unvalidated).

 For a Blast search, fasta sequences are entered in the test area under in the "Enter Query Sequence" box in [Nucleotide Blast (blastn)](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&BLAST_SPEC=&LINK_LOC=blasttab&LAST_PAGE=blastn).
 The "standard databases" are searched for "Highly similar sequences."